KjellKod/g3log/README.markdown

  and do whatever with it, no strings attached.

 9. Three versions of g2log exist.
-    * This version: *g3log* : which is made to faciliate easy adding of custom log receivers.
+    * This version: *g3log* : which is made to facilitate  easy adding of custom log receivers.
     * [g2log-dev](https://bitbucket.org/KjellKod/g2log-dev): Acting as feature try-out and playground.
     * *[g2log](https://bitbucket.org/KjellKod/g2log)*: The original.
 Simple, easy to modify and with the most OS support.
 Clients use g2log on environments such as OSX/Clang, Ubuntu, CentOS, Windows/mingw, Windows/Visual Studio.